chrismair/Needy/README.md

 ## Configuration

-  Here is a sample "config.needy" DSL that pulls in two applications and generated two reports (text and HTML):
+  Here is a sample "config.needy" DSL that parses multiple applications and generated two reports (text and HTML):

 ```groovy
 	needy {